caraya/feedback-review/kiss.md

 </div>
 ```

-We can combine flexbox and grid in the same layout or we can use them for whatever they are bet suited for.
+We can combine flexbox and grid in the same layout or we can use them for whatever they are best suited for.

-RWD is still a thing but the more we play with the technologies available to us now we can get as close as we can to print layouts; sure there are some things that are missing like fragmentation but we're closer now than we've ever been.
+RWD is still a thing but the more we play with the technologies available to us now we can get as close as we can to print layouts; sure there are some things that are missing like fragmentation to create regions for different pieces of text, but we're closer now than we've ever been.

 Responsive design is great but it comes with a complexity price attached to it.
 Ethan released RWD to the world at the dawn of the mobile flood when desktop was still the predominant target for the web.
 Now we have to worry about pixel density and how will how images look in the newest 4x Retina display, we have many more combinations of tablets, phones, landscape versus portrait, and many more screen sizes across the spectrum.